How to Make Your Content AI-Ready

 Deliverable: Typed, modular topics with section-level addressability.

-Define a controlled vocabulary (subject scheme or taxonomy) with facets for audience, difficulty, content domain, content intent, and any organization-specific dimensions.
+Define a controlled vocabulary (subject scheme or taxonomy) with facets for audience, difficulty, content domain, content intent.
 Apply metadata to every topic via batch tooling — not manual entry.

 Deliverable: 100% metadata coverage with enforced vocabulary.